microsoft/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 import { ConnectionState } from '@fluidframework/container-loader';
 import { ContainerErrorType } from '@fluidframework/container-definitions';
 import { ContainerSchema } from '@fluidframework/fluid-static';
-import { createDOProviderContainerRuntimeFactory } from '@fluidframework/fluid-static';
-import { createFluidContainer } from '@fluidframework/fluid-static';
-import { createServiceAudience } from '@fluidframework/fluid-static';
 import { DataObjectClass } from '@fluidframework/fluid-static';
 import { DeserializeCallback } from '@fluidframework/sequence';
 import { DirectoryFactory } from '@fluidframework/map';